Top 10 lists according to AeroMexico

 ‘Walking through Hyde Park in a summer afternoon until reaching the Parliament estate, Westminster Abbey, and the enigmatic Big Ben along the banks of the River Thames’….‘between the enigmatic galleries of the British museum, the Royal Academy of Arts, the National Gallery, and the Tate Modern’.
 ‘London, as synonym for and representative of perfection’.

-Me: The last time I was in London was 25 years ago so I have to reserve judgement until I go back again.
-Note however that London had been left off Condé Nast’s top 25 cities of the world.
+Me: The last time I was in London was 25 years ago so I have no opinion on that.
+Note however that London had been left off Condé Nast’s top 25 cities of the world (the one listed above that named San Miguel de Allende as the number 1 city in the world).

 ‘A capital that through the centuries has not only been a meeting point between East and West, but it represents the perfect marriage between both worlds.
 Divided by the Bosphorus and at the same time united by it, Istanbul is the forbidden love everyone should have’…‘from the magnanimous patios of the Blue Mosque and the Topkapi Palace, to the Hagia Sophia mosaics and the bustle in the Topkapi Palace, to the Hagia Sophia mosaics and the bustle in the grand Bazaar, going through the decadent magnetism of Istikla Caddesi and the Galata neighborhood, Istanbul has it all’…‘ the former capital of the Sultans is today a modern city that captivates, the perfect antidote for those insolent theories about a war between civilizations’.